Sky lantern: Legal status

 Since 2009 it has been illegal to launch a sky lantern in most parts of Germany, with fines of up to 5000 euros being possible; in some German states, local authorities may give special permission on application.
 In Austria, it is illegal to produce, sell, import, or distribute them.
 In Argentina, Chile, and Colombia it is illegal to launch lanterns, as well as in Spain and Vietnam.
 In Brazil launching lanterns is an environmental crime, punishable by up to three years in jail since 1998.

 Retail sale (but not possession and use) of sky lanterns that "rely on an open flame to heat the air inside the lantern" was banned in Australia on 1 February 2011.

 Sky lanterns have also been banned since 20 June 2013 in Kittitas County, Washington, in the United States, because of fire concerns.
 In 2015, Washington state later banned their use statewide, with the adoption of the 2015 International Fire Code.

 In Louisiana, the state fire marshal issued a ban on the distribution, sale, and use of sky lanterns in the state in 2013.

-Ruth George, then Labour MP for High Peak, introduced a Ten Minute Rule bill calling for the banning of sky lanterns in the UK's House of Commons on 27 March 2019.
-The bill passed its first reading.
-However the Bill failed to complete its passage through Parliament before the end of the session.
-(This means the Bill will make no further progress.)
+In the UK, Ruth George, then Labour MP for High Peak, introduced a Ten Minute Rule bill calling for the banning of sky lanterns in the House of Commons on 27 March 2019, but it did not ultimately pass into law.